se-for-sci/se-for-sci.github.io/content/week14_agents/setup.md

 Try reviewing code:

-- `\review` (some harnesses require a PR number or description of what to review
+- `/review` (some harnesses require a PR number or description of what to review)
 - `Review this repository and look for things that can be modernized or simplified`

 And try this on issues or PRs if you have any: